ComedicChimera/chai-lang.dev/static/markdown/spec.md

     - Packages
     - The Prelude

+19. Annotations
+    - File-Level Annotations
+    - Struct-Specific Annotations
+    - Function-Specific Annotations
+    - Local Annotations

-19. Optimizations
+20. Optimizations
     - *insert here*

-20. Runtime and Execution
+21. Runtime and Execution
     - The `main` Function
     - The Fiber and Thread Registry
     - The Heap